jennyknuth/javascript_variables/README.md

 var bananas="purple";
 bananas = oranges
 apples = bananas
-"blue" //What is the value of bananas?
+"blue" //What is the value of bananas? blue
-"blue" //What is the value of apples?
+"blue" //What is the value of apples? blue

 3.
 var a=30+30*(7-4);